shshemi/tabiew/README.md

 There are various ways to install Tabiew:

 ### Debian-based
-Download the `.deb` package from the [GitHub releases page](https://github.com/shshemi/tabiew/releases) then:
+Download the `.deb` package from the [GitHub releases page](https://github.com/shshemi/tabiew/releases) and:
  ```bash
  sudo dpkg -i <path_to_package.deb>
  ```

 ### RPM-based
-Download the `.rpm` package from the [GitHub releases page](https://github.com/shshemi/tabiew/releases) then:
+Download the `.rpm` package from the [GitHub releases page](https://github.com/shshemi/tabiew/releases) and:
  ```bash
  sudo rpm -i <path_to_package.rpm>
  ```